Music Producer – How To Become A Success

 Q: Who has produced the most songs?

-Here is a list of some of the hardest working artists is the music industry.
+Here is a list of some of the hardest-working artists in the music industry.

 - The Fall